ZECTBynmo/kube-mirror/README.md

 If you're debugging a specific service locally, you may want to omit it from the mirror

 `kube-mirror mirror prod --omit mongo,app`

+Once you're done debugging a given environment, you can clean up your hosts file using:

+`kube-mirror remove prod`